 Peril 1: Incomplete Business and Technical Requirements Assessments

 Conducting a selection on an expedited timeframe means you may not be able to allocate an appropriate amount of time to developing the business and technical requirements that you share with vendors.
 In turn this means those vendors will not be responding to your full set of requirements.
-This can result in a complete implementation failure when it becomes clear that the selected system cannot meet your *full* requirements.
+This can result in a complete implementation failure when it becomes clear that the selected system cannot meet all your organization’s requirements.

 Real-life examples of this within the nonprofit space are abundant, in part because incomplete business and\or technical requirements are a leading cause of technology project failure—and can occur regardless of whether the process is conducted in a sprint or at a steady pace.
 Many organizations do not have the expertise or experience necessary to perform an adequate requirements gathering process.
 Add that lack of experience to an expedited timeframe, and you are compounding your risk.